kasiotis/Data-Management-and-Exploratory-Data-Analysis/README.md

 * Reading in any datasets stored in `data` or `cache`.
 * Preprocessing your data using the files in the `munge` directory.

-Once that's done, you can execute any code you'd like.
-For every analysis you create, we'd recommend putting a separate file in the `src` directory.
-If the files start with the two lines mentioned above:
+Once that's done, you can execute any of the analysis filese in the `src` directory.
+Before running any of the analysis files please make sure to call the function called load.project().

-	library('ProjectTemplate')
-	load.project()

-You'll have access to all of your data, already fully preprocessed, and all of the libraries you want to use.

-For more details about ProjectTemplate, see http://projecttemplate.net
+Additionally, in orderd for the pre-processing to work you may need to install some packages that were used.
+To do that, you can go into these files in the `munge` folder from were you can see all the libraries that get imported.
+To install these libraries please use the `install.packages('LibraryName')` function along with the name of the libraries you do not currently have already installed on your device.